How to Determine Your Saturation Level of Niacin

 Another niacin feature is its ability to greatly reduce anxiety and depression.
 Yet another feature of niacin is that it dilates blood vessels and creates a sensation of warmth, called a "niacin flush."
 This is often accompanied with a blushing of the skin.
 It is this "flush" or sensation of heat that indicates a temporary saturation of niacin, and that is our topic here.

 When you flush, you can literally see and feel that you've taken enough niacin.
 The idea is to initially take just enough niacin to have a slight flush.
 This means a pinkness about the cheeks, ears, neck, forearms and perhaps elsewhere.
-A slight niacin flush should end in about ten minutes or so.
+A slight niacin flush should end in about fifteen minutes or so.
 If you take too much niacin, the flush may be more pronounced and longer lasting.
 If you flush beet red for half an hour and feel weird, well, you took too much.
-And large doses of niacin on an empty stomach is certain to cause profound flushing.
+And a large dose of niacin on an empty stomach is certain to cause profound flushing.

-Dr. Hoffer writes: "With larger initial doses, the flush is more pronounced and lasts longer," says Dr. Hoffer.
+"With larger initial doses, the flush is more pronounced and lasts longer," says Dr. Hoffer.
 "But with each additional dose, the intensity of the flush decreases and in most patients becomes a minor nuisance rather than an irritant.
 Niacin should always be taken immediately after finishing ones meal."

 I have found that the best way for me to accurately control the flushing sensation is to start with very small amounts of niacin and gradually increase until the first flush is noticed.
 One method is to start with a mere 25 milligrams (25 mg) three times a day, say with each meal.
 The next day, try 50 mg at breakfast, 25 mg at lunch and 25 mg at supper.
 The following day, one might try 50 mg at breakfast, 50 mg at lunch, and 25 mg at supper.
 And, the next day, 50 mg at each of the three meals.
 The next day, 75 mg, 50 mg and 50 mg.
 Then, 75.
 75 and 50, and so on.
 In this way you have increased at the easy rate of only 25 mg per day.
 One would continue to increase the dosage by 25 mg per day until the flush occurs.